gr2m/github-project/README.md

 // You would usually retriev the issue node ID from an event payload, such as `event.issue.node_id` const newItem = await project.items.add(issue.node_id, { priority: 1 });

-// retrieve a single item using the issue node ID const item = await project.items.get(issue.node_id);
+// retrieve a single item using the issue node ID (item node ID works, too) const item = await project.items.get(issue.node_id);

+// item is undefined when not found if (item) {
   // update an item
   const updatedItem = await project.items.update(item, { priority: 2 });
+}
 ```

 ## API